The Clear Edge

 Mistake 2: No call-to-action (content doesn’t generate leads)

-Why this kills leads: Value alone doesn’t convert.
+This kills leads because value on its own does not convert.
 You need a clear next step.
-Without CTA, engaged readers don’t know how to work with you.
-They assume you’re not taking clients or don’t know you offer services.
+Without a call to action, engaged readers don’t know how to work with you, assume you are not taking clients, or never realize you offer services at all.

 The fix: Every piece → clear next step matching content stage